A simple, delicious slow-cooker curry, slow cooked Indian beef curry is the perfect winter warmer to come home to on a cold night.

 Just a glug of coconut milk and a scattering of crushed tomatoes topped with a cinnamon stick completes it.
 Ok so a few hours later you have to throw in the potatoes but then that’s it.
 I couldn’t believe that so few ingredients could create such a deep flavour.

 The soft spuds soaked up a little of the curry sauce making them seriously tasty on their own.
-Actually that makes me think you could make this with just veges and maybe throw in some chickpeas too to vary up the texture.
+Actually that makes me think you could make this with just veges and maybe throw in some chickpeas too to vary up the texture and add protein.
 I’ll let you decide.
 Enjoy!

 - 1 onion diced